KeithMurph/README.mdGenerator/README.md

   <br>
    Install in your terminal and if installed globally use 'cli-readme-gen' to run file.
   <br>
   This was originally an assingment from by bootcamp.
-I've used it for every project and updated it to publish as a package.
+I've used it for every project and decided to updated it to publish as a package.

   ## Recent Updates
  npm update -g